 Many parallels have been drawn between the adrenaline rush that e-gaming effects and that of gaming at casinos.
 In a bid to keep millennials engaged, more has to be done to curate distinct experiences in order to retain their interest.
-Following a compact construction turnover period of two years from conceptualization to launch, General Manager and Director of Special Projects of Zouk Genting, Joseph Ryan, managed to pull together seven distinctive, experiential lifestyle concepts with the help of a lean capable team.
+Following a compact construction turnover period of two years from conceptualization to launch, General Manager of Zouk Genting, Joseph Ryan, managed to pull together seven distinctive, experiential lifestyle concepts with the help of a lean capable team.

 Two nightclubs, two bars, two dining outlets and a popular karaoke outlet are all housed within a massive two-storey 50,000 sqft entertainment hub at Resorts World Genting, an hour drive from Kuala Lumpur.
 More recently, to get Zouk’s follower-base active as we work-from-home, he has curated different fitness workouts led by Jean Liew and Alando Atkinson, which feature three-hours of non-stop hits courtesy of Zouk Live, reminiscent of 70s hip-hop and “hallowed Michael Jackon’s Thriller” beats that is catered for the masses.